Esri/arcgis-maps-sdk-toolkit-qt/augmentedreality/README.md

 The latest ArcGIS Maps SDK for Qt is required to use this toolkit component.

+OpenGL graphics API is required.
+Metal is not supported.
+See the [limitations](#Limitations) section below for more details.

 ## Creating a new AR app using ArcGIS Maps AR toolkit

 ### Creating a new C++ app